 You can work for Wal-Mart at their corporate offices in Bentonville, in their stores or almost anywhere in the world.
 You can even feasibly get rich working for Wal-mart.
-I doubt you will get Walton rich, but you never know.
+We doubt you will get Walton rich, but you never know.

 02 of 09

 Warren Stephens also made the Forbes top 400 in 2015 at #268.
 He inherited Stephens Inc from his uncle Witt Stephens and his father Jackson T. Stephens.
 People in Little Rock know Stephens family as well.
 Their name is on Dickey-Stephens Park, where the Arkansas Travelers play.
 The downtown nature center is dubbed the Witt Stephens Nature Center.
 Warren Stephens is worth $2.5 billion.